Sometimes a file that is stored in Swivle needs to be changed, and of course, you

 While a file is checked out, other users are prevented from performing most actions including also checking out, updating (e.g. the metadata), moving or deleting the file until it is 'checked-in' again.
 Some actions are still possible, such as downloading the original file, previewing the file, or sharing the file.

 Checking in a file does not replace the original file.
 Instead, a new version is created.
 Swivle will keep up to 5 previous versions of a single file.
 More information about versioning can be found in the Managing versions of files article.

 Working with Check-out and Check-in.

-Recently, we've introduced a desktop tool we call the Swivle Agent.
-This tool is designed to integrate the Swivle Check-out and Check-in functionality more seamlessly with your workflow.
+The Swivle Agent desktop tool is designed to integrate the Swivle Check-out and Check-in functionality seamlessly with your workflow.
 In short, the agent takes the hassle of managing your files locally out of your hands.

 It comes with the following main benefits: